alvsanand/apify-your-infra-with-crossplane/docs/implement-gitops.md

     some-bucket-acw   True    True     113s
     ```

-- Check that the bucket has been created in localstack.
+- Check that the bucket has been created in LocalStack.

     ```bash
     awslocal s3api list-buckets